timjogorman/RicherEventDescription/guidelines.md

-As we can see, not only is the temporal linking of Napoleon's exile to each modern EVENT absurd, but a number of the TLINKs described above are accurate, but unsatisfying, simply existing ``to complete the picture\textquotedbl{}.
+As we can see, not only is the temporal linking of Napoleon's exile to each modern EVENT absurd, but a number of the TLINKs described above are accurate, but unsatisfying, simply existing "to complete the picture\textquotedbl{}.
 Moreover, one may see that as as the number of events increased, the number of relationships you might have to make would increase exponentially.